-- 1. At the conclusion of mediation, and in compliance with R.C. §2710.06, the mediator must inform the Court of the status of the mediation.
-The mediator's report must include all of the following: - a. whether the mediation occurred or was terminated; - b. whether the parties reached a settlement on some, all or none of the issues; - c. attendance of the parties; - d. whether future mediation sessions are scheduled, including the date and time; and any other information the Court may request or the mediator may deem important.
-If the parties reached full agreement, the report must indicate the parties' agreement as to who is responsible for outstanding court costs and who will prepare any necessary entries.
+- 1. At the conclusion of mediation, and in compliance with R.C. § 2710.06, the mediator must inform the Court of the status of the mediation.
+The mediator's report must include all of the following: - a.
+Whether the mediation occurred or was terminated; - b.
+Whether the parties reached a settlement on some, all, or none of the issues; - c.
+Attendance of the parties; - d.
+Whether future mediation sessions are scheduled, including the date and time; and - e.
+Any other information the Court may request or the mediator may deem important.
+If the parties reached full agreement, the report must include the parties'

+agreement as to who is responsible for outstanding court costs and who will prepare any necessary entries.